Three days of talks, open discussions, and statistical modeling.

 Thanks to these fine folks for sponsoring StanCon2018

-We will accept poster submissions on a rolling basis until January 5th.
+We will accept poster submissions on a rolling basis until January 9th.
 One page exclusive of references is the desired format but anything that gives us enough information to make a decision is fine.
-We will accept/reject within 48 hours.
-Send to email@example.com.
+We will accept/reject within min(48 hours,time before reception - 1 hr).
+Send to email@example.com or just come talk to Breck at the conference.
 The only somewhat odd requirement is that your poster must be “wearable” to the 5pm reception where you will be a walking presentation.
-Great way to network, signboard supplies will be available so you need only have sheets of paper which can be attached to signboard material which conincendentally will be the source airframe material for the R/C airplane activities following dinner.
+Great way to network, signboard supplies will be available so you need only have sheets of paper which can be attached to signboard material.

 StanCon 2018 will take place at the Asilomar Conference Grounds, a National Historic Landmark on the Monterey Peninsula right on the beach.